 Yes, using standard SQL is supported.
-Google BigQuery, Amazon Redshift, Amazon Athena and others support familiar SQL constructs.
+Amazon Redshift Spectrum support familiar SQL constructs.
 There may be some limitations or best practices for the specific use case, but the rule of thumb is that SQL is available.
-Check out our Google BigQuery SQL syntax examples

 Which data lake or cloud warehouse should I be using?

 When it comes to building your data strategy and architecture, it’s important to understand which data lake or warehouses should be candidates for consideration.
 Typically, teams will be asking themselves answers like "How do I install and configure a data warehouse?"